Harvard-CS145/final_project/README.md

 Pick any network outage postmotem and reproduce the similar/simplified problems in your mininet testbed based on the postmortem.

 ## Direction 3:
 Another option is to read papers in networking and try to reproduce some results (see the [Stanford course blog](https://reproducingnetworkresearch.wordpress.com/) for examples).
-You can conslut Minlan if you need suggestions on papers of specific topics you are interested in from the lectures (e.g., congestion control, traffic engineering, network management, Ethernet, IP).
+You can consult Minlan if you need suggestions on papers of specific topics you are interested in from the lectures (e.g., congestion control, traffic engineering, network management, Ethernet, IP).

 ## Direction 4: Software load balancing (with a maximum of 90% of the score)
 You are highly encouraged to take exploratory directions in 1 and 3.
 However, if you prefer projects with detailed instructions, you can also try out the [Software load balancing project](LoadBalancing.md).
 Note that if you choose this project, you will only get 90% of the total score of this final project (Unless you get extra credits).